bonnefoa/kubectl-fzf/README.md

 ### As a kubernetes deployment

-You can deploy the cache builder as a pod in your cluster.
+You can deploy `kubectl-fzf-server` as a pod in your cluster.

 ```shell